 - Integration with Canvas. - Though an added cost to the already increasing license fee, the Task Force determined that integration with the College's learning management system will more than likely increase use by instructors.
-This has been seen with other institutions and is recommended by Turnitin. - Integration also relieves the student from the burden of first learning Canvas and then learning the Turnitin system.
+This has been seen with other institutions and is recommended byTurnitin. - Integration also relieves the student from the burden of first learning Canvas and then learning the Turnitin system.
 Requiring students to learn both systems at the beginning of a semester can be overwhelming, especially to those students who have little experience with academic technology. - Request the new dual credit director encourage high school instructors to utilize the College's learning management system and Turnitin systems to increase awareness of plagiarism mistakes and prevent high school students from entering higher education lacking the skills needed to write at this level. - The Center for Technology and Professional Development should explore ways to utilize Turnitin in other courses.
 For example, Turnitin could be used in Strategies for Success courses to educate students on preventing plagiarism. - The Center for Technology and Professional Development should implement more workshops on using Turnitin including other alternative assignment formats.

-Strategy: Instructor's Round Table for ENG120 Unit Objective: A.1: Improve retention, persistence, and completion Requestor: English Faculty

-Description: Full time, adjunct, and dual credit instructors for ENG 120 (Composition I) will meet twice each semester to share ideas for assignments and best practices in the classroom.
-Other topics may include appropriate student interventions, review of textbooks and course materials, and course assessment processes and results.
-Since funding for conference travel is increasingly limited, the round table will allow the College to maximize its investment of travel funds for ENG 120 faculty.
-Travel under the umbrella of English Studies could be tied to an understanding that conference attendees will present their findings at the next round table meeting.
+Strategy: Instructor's Round Table for ENG120 Unit Objective: A.1: Improve retention, persistence, and completion Requestor: English Faculty e, adjunct, and dual credit instructors for ENG 120 (Composi nester to share ideas for assignments and best practices in th classroom.
+Other to pics may include appropriate student interventions, review or f textbooks and course material nd course materials, and course assessment processes and results.
+Since funding for conference travel is increasingly limited, the round table will allow the College to maximize its investment of tra vel funds for ENG 120 faculty.
+Travel under the umbrella of E nglish Studies could be tie d to an understanding that conference attendees will presen t their findings at the next round table meeting.

 Strategy: Measure WIOA Performance Outcomes

 Unit Objective: B.1: Meet WIA performance rates for employment, retention and earnings

 Requestor: Gerry Schlechte

 Description:

 Who: Workforce Investment, CEFS.

-What: Gather data - Publish Key Metrics and Performance Management reports.
+What: Gathe r data - Publish Key Metrics and Performance Management reports.

-Strategy: Create a Bridge from High School to College Including Connection to TRiO SSS Unit Objective: S.1: Promote completion in 100% time Requestor: Lori Ohnesorge

-Description: Support the transition from the eight TRiO DC high schools to college.
-For example, we plan to pick senior students up from their school and transport them to orientation and Laker Visit Days.
-We also plan to provide personal assistance to students with extenuating circumstances/barriers, including transportation, academic advice, guidance to Lake Land counseling/financial aid/TRiO SSS appointments, etc. Last, we plan to hold an annual fun, but informative event for all TRiO DC (low-income, potential first generation) students who plan to attend LLC, providing college prep information, tour of campus, personal assistance completing the TRiO SSS application and fun campus events.
-We would also like to provide them a small college prep supply kit that promotes Lake Land College.
+Strategy: Create a Bridge from High School to College Including Connection to TRiO SSS Unit Objective: S.1: Promote completion in 100% time Requestor: Lori Ohnesorge Description: Suppor t the transition from the eight TRiO DC high schools to colleg ge.
+For p pick senior students up from their school and transport then er Visit Days.
+We also plan to provide personal assistance to s cumstances/barriers, including transportation, academic advi guidance to Lake Land counseling/financial aid/TRiO SSS appointments, etc. Last, we plan to hold an annual fun, but informative event for all TRiO DC (low-income, potential first generation) students who plan to attend LLC, providing college prep information, tour of campus, personal assistance completing the TRiO SSS application and fun campus events. o provide them a small college prep supply kit that promote ply kit that promotes Lake Land College.

-Strategy: Increase Personal Education Planning for Students Unit Objective: S.1: Promote completion in 100% time Requestor: Krista Burrell Description: Increase the number of students who prepare for advisement, including the
+Strategy: Increase Personal Education Planning for Students Unit Objective: S.1: Promote completion in 100% time Requestor: Krista Burrell Description: Increase the number of students who prepare for advisement, including the completion of a Personal Education Plan.